naruto-xz/rc-search/README.md

 ## Author

-👤 **Jackie**
+👤 **xiaozhi**

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/naruto-xz/rc-search/issues).
+You can also take a look at the [contributing guide](git@github.com:naruto-xz/rc-search/blob/master/CONTRIBUTING.md).

+## Show your support

+Give a ⭐️ if this project helped you!